 One thing she'll learn by starting now is the power of compound interest.
 For example, if she deposits $2,000 a year in a retirement account for just four years—and saves nothing more—in 50 years that $8,000 could become $170,832, assuming a consistent annualized 6% return.

 As for where your daughter should stash her money, her best bet right now is probably a Roth IRA.
-Because summer jobs don't tend to produce big paychecks, teens' tax rates are usually low, so a traditional tax-deferred IRA typically wouldn't offer significant advantages.
+Because summer jobs don't tend to produce big paychecks, teens' tax rates are usually low.
+For that reason, a tax-deferred traditional IRA typically wouldn't offer significant advantages.
 One thing to keep in mind: If your daughter's a minor (younger than 18 or 21, depending on where you live), you'll need to set up a custodial account for her until she reaches maturity.

-Working teens can save up to $5,500 a year of earned income in a Roth IRA.
+Working teens can contribute as much as $5,500 a year of earned income to a Roth IRA.

-Working teens can contribute up to $5,500 a year of earned income to a Roth IRA.
+Working teens can contribute as much as $5,500 a year of earned income to a Roth IRA.
 That means your daughter can continue to put a little away throughout the year if she works on weekends or during the holidays.
-And when she's ready for college, her Roth can help her pay for tuition and other qualified higher education expenses.
-(She'll pay ordinary income tax on the earnings portion of the withdrawals, but will not be subject to the 10% additional tax that otherwise could apply to earnings withdrawn from a Roth IRA.)
-If she keeps contributing to the account as she grows older, when she does take money out in retirement, her withdrawals won't be taxed.
-In most cases, earnings will not be taxed if the account is more than five years old, but state taxes may apply. .
+And when she's ready for college, her Roth IRA can help her pay for tuition and other qualified higher education expenses.

-You can find lots of helpful information for teaching your daughter about money management in the "Family and Money" section at bettermoneyhabits.com, including "Helping your teen make spending trade-offs."
+You can find lots of helpful information for teaching your daughter about money management in the "Family & Money" section at BetterMoneyHabits.com.

 3 Questions to Ask Your Advisor